Ghostie-glitch/Stock-Portfolio-Optimizer/README.md

 2) if you are looking for US stocks then just the ticker will do.
 For example, Nivida is just NVDA

 3) the code is interactive so it will ask you questions and provide  instructions if you have half a brain follow it and the code will work just fine.

+4) You will need an API Key to access the US treasury.
+Use this link. https://fred.stlouisfed.org/docs/api/api_key.html